 Child support payments have become increasingly complex around the country due to the shutdown.
 Not only are federal workers finding it impossible to pay, but custodial parents who are dependent upon these funds, whose exes are already in arrears for child support, are now suffering even more, as it cannot be garnished from government paychecks that are not being issued.

-Contact our Davie, Florida child support lawyers at Trachman & Ballot-Lena, P.A. today to find out about your ability to file a modification in order to ensure that you are not penalized and do not go to jail.
+Contact our Fort Lauderdale, Florida child support lawyers at Trachman & Ballot-Lena, P.A. today to find out about your ability to file a modification in order to ensure that you are not penalized and do not go to jail.